Tech-Arch1tect/lssh/README.md

 - **Pluggable providers**: JSON files, Ansible inventories, and extensible architecture
 - **Automatic SSH connection** with user override support (press `u`)
 - **Caching layer** for improved performance with remote providers with no extra effort from the user
-- **Exclude patterns**: Hide specific groups or hosts using wildcard patterns
+- **Exclude patterns**: Hide groups/hosts using wildcard patterns with soft and hard exclusion modes

 ## Providers